charbonnierg/public-hiring-test/PULL_REQUEST.md

 The lifecycle of a calculation is as follows:

 1. A user creates/deletes a food product OR a carbon emission factor.
-2. A trigger is fired and inserts a row in the `pending_footprint_score` table.
+2. A trigger is fired and inserts a row in the `pending_carbon_footprint` table.
-3. A worker checks the `pending_footprint_score` table and calculates the carbon footprint for the products that are not yet calculated.
+3. A worker checks the `pending_carbon_footprint` table and calculates the carbon footprint for the products that are not yet calculated.
-4. The result is stored in the `footprint_score` table.
+4. The result is stored in the `carbon_footprint_contribution` table.
 5. The user can retrieve the result using a `GET` endpoint once the result is stored.

 ##### Benefits